 Pochette du disque Clear light of Jupiter DR Cybotron

 Overall

+Ending 90s, between spring and summer in an open flea market, downtown Limoges (France), an incredible record appeared to me just after a short rain, just like a flower that blooms on a morning dew.
 After reviewing many vinyls on the markets’s record stores, and realizing that there was not much change since the last month, I waited for a short spring rain to stop before coming back home.
-On the way back, I throw quick glances on the low sides, in case something could catch my eyes.
-Then, between books and chairs, a small box with vinyls int it. there, between used copies of Jimi Hendrix and John Lennon, the psychedelic art cover of this record nails me on the spot !
+On the way back, I throw quick glances on the low sides, in case something would catch my eyes.
+Then, between books and chairs, a small box with vinyls int it.
+Then, between used copies of Jimi Hendrix and John Lennon, a psychedelic art cover nailed me on the spot !

 Which Cybotron is this ?

-I knew Cybotron ‘s band, with Juan Atkins and Rick Davis, and I already had some materials from them but, before buying this record, I ‘ve never heard about it.
-Could it have been made by them ?
-When ?
-So, first I have tried to find a release date, and could not find any information except what was on the central label, where Crypto seemed to be the record company, with a RCA distribution (or license?).
-No release date, no other names except Cybotron, only song titles and a mention : Original prod. : Clear Light Of Jupiter !
+I knew Cybotron ‘s band, with Juan Atkins and Rick Davis, because I already had some materials from them, but I ‘ve never heard about that specific one.
+Could it have been made by them, and when ?
+Then I have tried to find a release date, and could not find any information except what was on the central label, where Crypto seemed to be the record company, with a RCA distribution (or license?).
+No release date, no other names except Cybotron, only song titles and a mention : Original prod. : Clear Light Of Jupiter.
+Of course, I was totally excited with so many questions !
 Was it made before or after 1980 ?
-I was totally excited with so many questions, so, I asked to the seller if he had something to tell about it.
-After staring at the cover and pulling hard on his cigarette, he said something like :“mmhhh nope, and I don’t really know what is inside this box, it is coming from a friend who might have it from his family…”.
-Anyway, I knew I will not leave without this copy, I can’t remember exactly the price but it was pretty cheap so I took it thinking I would find more about it later, and went back home quite happy.
+So, I asked to the seller if he had something to tell me about this piece.

+After staring at the cover, and pulling hard on his cigarette, he mumbled something like :« mmmhh nope, and I don’t really know what is inside this box, it is coming from a friend who might have it from his family… ».
+However, I knew I will not leave without this copy, I can’t remember exactly its price, pretty cheap I guess, so I took it thinking I would find more about it by myself later, and then went back home quite excited.
+I have asked some of my friends, which where involved in music, if they knew about this record, but I could not found anyone who got it, or could have told me more about it !
+After several researches, and some time, I finally found interesting fact, this Cybotron was coming from another continent !

+Pochette du disque Clear light of Jupiter DR Cybotron